Tabula Cortonensis: Interpretation

 The tablet is thought by some scholars, notably Larissa Bonfante and Nancy de Grummond, to be a notarized record of the division of an inheritance or sale of real estate.
 Reference is made on the tablet to a vineyard (cf. lines 1 and 2: vinac), cultivated land (line 2: restm-c), and an estate located in the territory of Lake Trasimeno (cf. lines 35 and 36: celti nɜitisś tarsminaśś).
 The lake lies east of Cortona in modern-day Western Umbria.

 The legal document centered around the aristocratic Cusu family and Petru Scevas and his wife.
 Two groups of witnesses or listeners helped to certify the document, along with Larth Cucrina Lausisa, zilath mechl rasnal (‘a chief magistrate of the territory of Cortona’).
 The document ends officially dating itself according to the two magistrates in office that year.

+Wallace points out that "we know that, in third- and second-century Tuscany, redistribution of land took place in which large plots were parceled up into smaller chunks to be worked by individual families.
+It is possible, then, that [the Tabula Cortonensis] may well be concerned with just such an allocation of land..."

 Additionally, several words (pav, clθii, zilci, atina, larz) that appear on the tablet have been found inscribed on Etruscan plates, drinking cups, or wine jugs or jars.